cShellPro/ZaDEX/README.md

 - No additional deposit or withdrawal charges
 - High liquidity for crypto arbitrage with flashloans
 - Earn interest by staking your tokens on the ZardosFX lending pool
-- Trade Crypto and Forex CFDs with the AI driven, ZardosFX Copy Trading Network
+- Make profit by trading with our AI driven, ZardosFX Copy Trading Network
 - Based in Switzerland and adhering to strict Swiss privacy policies

 What's more, with the ZardosFX Trading Network, you can unlock the full potential of your investments with ZardosFX's cutting-edge social copy trading platform and say 'Goodbye' to the traditional method of relying solely on human traders and 'Hello' to a more sophisticated, reliable, and profitable way of automated online trading, powered by Artificial Intelligence (AI).